The tree in the image does not grow from soil. It grows from two open hands.

 The hands are the foundation

 This is not incidental.
 The research on embodied cognition suggests that the body is not just the instrument of the mind - it is part of the thinking apparatus.
 Physical practice changes the mental model in ways that purely conceptual practice does not.
-The juggler who learns to correct their throw without consciously deciding to correct it has built something in the body that the person who only thinks about juggling has not.
+The juggler who learns to correct their throw without consciously deciding to correct it has built something in the body that the person who only thinks about juggling hasn’t.

 | Juggling | Skills that branch from juggling practice |